 Our governing body is formed of 9 governors drawn from staff, parents, local authority representatives and members of the local community.
 In addition to the appointed Governors there are two Associate Governors from the Senior Leadership Team who input expertise to the business process but do not have voting rights on the Governing Board.
 Each governor serves a four-year term of office, which may be renewed by agreement, and is appointed to the full governing body.
 All of our governors are expected to abide by a Code of Conduct detailing their roles, responsibilities and the standards expected of them.

 The Full Governing Board meets once each half term (with an additional house-keeping meeting in the Autumn term).
 The agenda is determined by the annual cycle of business and reports from portfolio holders and outcomes from the School Improvement Committee.
 The School Improvement Committee is scheduled to meet each half-term before the full board meeting.
 There are additional data meetings scheduled throughout the year where the governors meet with the school leadership team and subject leaders to scrutinise attainment and progress across the school

-All governors are allocated to specific ‘portfolio’ responsibilities, usually aligned to their skills and experience, which require them to make regular visits to the school to sample practise, ask questions, evaluate evidence and identify next steps of school improvement.
+All governors are allocated to specific ‘portfolio’ responsibilities, usually aligned to their skills and experience, which require them to make regular visits to the school to sample practice, ask questions, evaluate evidence and identify next steps of school improvement.
 These regular and focused visits enable governors to work with the school leadership team to monitor standards and progress.
 Each of these roles is covered by comprehensive terms of reference which you can read by clicking on the links: